chef/knife-ec-backup/README.md

   * `--with-key-sql`: Whether to backup/restore key data directly from the database.
-This requires access to the listening postgresql port on the Chef Server.
-This is required to correctly handle keys in Chef Servers with multikey support.
+This requires access to the listening postgresql port on the Chef Infra Server.
+This is required to correctly handle keys in Chef Infra Servers with multikey support.
 This option will only work on `restore` if it was also used during the `backup`.